MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot-faq.md

 ---
 # Chat with Copilot FAQ

-This article answers some common questions about chatting with Coplit in Business Central.
-The questions pertain to .
-For questions related to AI of chat, go to []()
+This article answers some common questions about chatting with Copilot in [!INCLUDE[prod_short](includes/prod_short.md)].
+For questions related to AI and chat, consult [Responsible AI FAQs for chat with Copilot](faqs-chat-with-copilot.md).

 ## Can admins grant or deny permission to individual users to get access to chat?

-No, there is no permission to do this.
-If chat is activated, every user in an environment has access to chat.
+No, there's no permission or permission set for chat.
+If chat is activated on the [Copilot and AI capabilities](enable-ai.md) page, every user in an environment has access to chat.

 ## Is chat available on tablet, phone, or other form factors?

-No, the chat pane is only available on the Business Central web client.
+No, the chat pane is only available on the [!INCLUDE[web_client](includes/web_client.md)] web client.

 ## I don't use Business Central in English.
 What are my options?